Anthony Seibold

-Anthony Seibold (/siːboʊld/) (born 3 October 1974) is an Australian rugby union and rugby league coach, and former rugby league player.
-He was defence coach with the England national rugby union team, and since 2023 has been head coach for the Manly Warringah Sea Eagles of the National Rugby League (NRL).
+Anthony Seibold (/siːboʊld/) (born 3 October 1974) is an Australian professional rugby league coach who last coached the Manly Warringah Sea Eagles in the National Rugby League and a former professional rugby league footballer.

-Seibold played rugby league for the Brisbane Broncos, Saint-Esteve, Canberra Raiders, London Broncos and Hull Kingston Rovers.
+Seibold played rugby league as a forward for A S Saint-Estève, Canberra Raiders, London Broncos and Hull Kingston Rovers.

 After retiring, he moved into coaching, and was head coach of the South Sydney Rabbitohs in the 2018 NRL season, and of the Brisbane Broncos from 2019 to 2020.
 He moved to rugby union as an assistant coach for England in September 2021, before returning to rugby league as head coach of the Manly Warringah Sea Eagles in November 2022.

 Background

 Anthony Seibold was born in Rockhampton, Queensland, Australia, and is of German descent from his grandfather, and predominantly Irish and English from his paternal grandmother's side.

 Playing career

 Canberra Raiders

 As a player, Seibold had stints in the lower grades at the Brisbane Broncos (1992–1995) and in the National Rugby League with the Canberra Raiders (1997–1998).